Skip to main content

 12. Coin Value

 The term stands for the coin denomination players can select in slot games.
-In other words, the denomination represents how much the coin players have chosen is worth.
-The most widespread coin values include 0.01, 0.02, 0.05, 0.10, 0.25, 0.50 and 1.00.
-The available coin values are also game-specific as there are slots where players can choose denominations of up to 5.00.
+The denomination represents how much the chosen coin is worth.
+Common coin values include 0.01, 0.02, 0.05, 0.10, 0.25, 0.50, and 1.00.
+The available coin values are game-specific, and some slots allow denominations of up to 5.00.

 13. Comps

-Comps are rewards granted to slot players such as free hotel accommodations, buffets or free perks.
+Comps are rewards granted to slot players, such as free hotel accommodations, buffets, or other complimentary perks.

-The term refers to a denomination associated with that particular slot machine.
-A dime can be ten cents, ten dollars or one hundred dollars, so be sure to check the machine to see what a dime means.
+The term refers to a denomination associated with a particular slot machine.
+A dime can mean ten cents, ten dollars, or one hundred dollars, so be sure to check the machine to see what a dime represents.

 15. EGM